USEPA/IntraCMS/README.md

 5. `composer install` -- install all dependencies for the project.
 This can take some time.
     * For a Windows environment, this must be done in a BASH command line.
 Try GIT bash, included with the GIT installation, or Ubuntu Bash, new to Windows 10.

-### Developing new feature
-1. If contributing to the project, first ensure you have your development environment set up.
-Use Acquia Dev Desktop (below), then read through system-requirements for dependency installation.
-2. When working on a new feature, you must create a new GIT branch from the remote development branch.
-No branches can be made from staging or master.
-To create a new branch from development, do the following:
-    1. `git fetch` -- updates your local GIT with the latest details from the remote.
-    2. `git checkout -b [name of your feature branch] origin/development` -- This creates a new branch with the latest from origin/development.
-    3. The git checkout command above will also point your repo to the new branch.
- 3. Before starting work on your new branch, you must install any updates from the development branch.
-This can be dependencies in composer.json, or new configurations that manage the Drupal projects structure.
-    1. `composer install` -- Update your dependencies with latest changes
-    2. It's possible the a dependency was removed from composer.json and your project must be updated.
-If this is the case, you will be prompted after running `composer install` to run `composer update`.
-This will only remove the dependencies from your local project.
-Do not run `composer update` otherwise.
-    3. `drush config:import` -- Updates your Drupal Database with the last configuration changes.
-It will prompt you to confirm the configurations being imported.
-Type `y` and enter.

-### Committing code
-1. While developing, it is good practice to commit your code often.
-    1. Run `git commit`
-### Deploying a new feature
-1. After finishing a feature locally, you must deploy to the repo and create a pull request (PR).
-Before deploying, you must update any changed configurations.
-    1. Run `drush config:export` or `drush cex` to take your local Drupal configurations and store them in code.
-    2. Run `git add [configuration directory location` to ensure any new files are being collected.
-    3.
 ### [Acquia Dev Desktop (ADD)](https://dev.acquia.com/downloads)
 1. Open ADD
 2. Click the **+** button from the bottom left corner